DreadOut

 DreadOut is a survival horror video game from independent developer Digital Happiness for Microsoft Windows, Linux, and OS X. A port for PlayStation 4 was announced but never released.
 The story is about a group of high school students in Indonesia who come across an old abandoned town.
 There they are confronted with ghosts and paranormal activities, and one of the students, the protagonist Linda, begins to uncover the secrets of the town and its surrounding area.
-A sequel, titled DreadOut 2, released for Microsoft Windows in February 2020 and was subsequently ported to PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in July 2022.
+A sequel, titled DreadOut 2, released for Microsoft Windows in February 2020, was subsequently ported to PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in July 2022.
+A Nintendo Switch port of the sequel was released in January 2024.

 Gameplay

 DreadOut is a third-person horror game that uses mechanics similar to those found in the Fatal Frame series.
 The player uses modern gadgets, such as her smartphone and a digital camera, to interact with (or fend off) various kinds of Indonesian mythical ghosts and to help her solve various puzzles.
 When Linda dies in the game, she awakens in Limbo, depicted as darkness surrounded by candles with a bright light in the distance.
 By running towards the light, Linda will come back to life.
 However, subsequent deaths will push the light further and further away from Linda, unless she manages to find three mystical items to keep the light closer to her.

 The game features both third and first-person control schemes, with the player navigating environments with a standard over-the-shoulder perspective.
 If the player decides to use their digital camera to photograph something, they enter a first-person perspective to see through Linda's equipped camera.
 Any ghosts that are photographed or interacted with in any way will be recorded in a "Ghostpedia" in Linda's notebook.
 Linda can also find articles and journal entries that describe much of the game's backstory.
 A preview video showed a tablet version of the game, where the player controls Linda via the touch screen.